 Ref.
 Question Policy Principles W1 Is all routine testing and staff training including fire drills suitably recorded and available for inspection?
-Answer Finding/Observation Yes Fire drills are not appropriate for this type of residential occupancy.
-Refer to policy principle regarding training.
+Answer Finding/Observation N/A Fire drills are not appropriate for this type of residential occupancy.

 X. Premises Information Box